-Capital assets, which include equipment only is reported in the applicable governmental column in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of five years.
+Capital assets are reported in the applicable governmental column in the government-wide financial statements.
+Capital assets are defined by the Academy as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of five years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.
 Costs of normal repair and maintenance that do not add to the value or materially extend asset life are not capitalized.
+Right to use assets of the Academy are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
 The Academy does not have any infrastructure-type assets.

-Equipment is depreciated using the straight-line method over the following useful lives:
+The other capital assets of the Academy are depreciated using the straight-line method using the following useful lives:

-Furniture and other equipment 5 - 20 years
+Furniture and other equipment 5-20 years

-Deferred Revenue
+Unearned Revenue

-Governmental funds report deferred revenue in connection with receivables for revenue that is not considered to be available to liquidate liabilities of the current period.
+Governmental funds report unearned revenue in connection with receivables for revenue that is not considered to be available to liquidate liabilities of the current period.
 Governmental funds also defer revenue recognition in connection with resources that have been received, but not yet earned.